-Born out of a brainstorming session of the IAC Council in September 2015, the concept of a special IAC edition of works, curated and produced by IAC members, resulted in the public launch of its first edition in 2017-8.
-We extend our sincere gratitude to the first edition's curator, Misun Rheem (Korea) and to all the artists who enthusiastically contributed to enlightening the theme "Native Clay" through the diversity of their styles, thus beginning the series.
+Born out of a brainstorming session of the IAC Council in September 2015, the concept of a special IAC edition of works, curated and produced by IAC members, resulted in the public launch of the Treasure Bowl Collection's first edition in 2017-8.
+We extend our sincere gratitude to the first edition's curator.
+Misun Rheem (Republic of Korea) and to all the artists who enthusiastically contributed to enlightening the theme "Native Clay" through the diversity of their styles, thus beginning the series.
 The artists represented in the first collection come from diverse cultures and individually have made their artistic voices heard internationally.
 They represent their countries as well as embrace a universal spirit of generosity toward others, symbolised by the bowl's act of giving and receiving.